 You might be here if:

-You've tried new strategies, hired consultants, restructured teams, implemented new systems, but the same dynamics keep reasserting themselves
+You've tried new strategies, hired consultants, restructured teams - but the same dynamics keep reasserting themselves

 Growth requires more control, not less - and you're burning out trying to hold it all together